Updated July 30, 2015. Twice a year, I pin this post to the front page so new readers can read it. Enjoy!

-I have also written a humorous follow up to this post.
+I also wrote a humorous follow-up to this post.
 You can read it here.

 How do you pronounce Gerencser?